 - No minimum contract length

-If you’re torn between OnPay and ADP, we could recommend ADP.
-The payroll software outperformed OnPay in most of our research categories, offering stronger data protection, more specialist options like a unique employee app, and more hands-on training features.
+If you’re torn between OnPay and ADP, we recommend ADP.
+The payroll software outperformed OnPay in most of our research categories, offering stronger data protection, more specialist options like a more granular employee app, and more hands-on training features.

 What About QuickBooks and Square?

-You may have noticed that big names like QuickBooks Payroll and Square Payroll haven't appeared on our list.
-This isn't an oversight, after collecting swathes of data on the leading payroll providers — and speaking to businesses on the ground to understand their pain points — we found that the payroll solutions weren't worthy alternatives to ADP Run.
+You may have noticed that big names like QuickBooks and Square haven’t appeared on our list.
+This isn’t an oversight.
+After collecting swathes of data on the leading payroll providers — and speaking to businesses on the ground to understand their pain points — we found that the payroll solutions were not worthy alternatives to ADP RUN.

-Both QuickBooks and Square offer limited HR capabilities and are ill equipt at scaling with businesses as their payroll needs evolve.
-This won't be a dealbreaker for all businesses, especially smaller ventures with no future plans for expansion.
-However, it rules the providers out from standing as viable ADP alternatives, as ADP Run is the best software we reviewed for growing firms, earning a near-perfect scalability score of 4.8/5 in our in-house research.
+Both QuickBooks and Square offer limited HR capabilities and are ill-equipped for scaling with businesses as their payroll needs evolve.
+This won’t be a dealbreaker for all businesses, especially smaller ventures with no future plans for expansion.
+However, it rules the providers out from standing as viable ADP alternatives, since ADP RUN is the best software we reviewed for growing firms, as our in-house research found it offers great scalability tools like the rare functionality for international payments.

 With each piece of payroll software offering its own strengths and suitabilities, comparing the market is no easy feat.
 To make sure we make the most informed recommendations possible, we've created our own unique research framework for ranking and reviewing payroll providers.

 We research every type of business technology a little differently at Tech.co.
-You can learn more about our vigorous research process here.
+You can learn more about our rigorous research process here.

-But if it is direct quotes you're looking for, we've got you covered.
+If you’re just looking for direct quotes, we’ve got you covered.
 Our team of experts has developed a free payroll quiz that helps businesses whittle down the market by getting matched to a solution.
 It takes less than a minute, so get started today!

 Verdict — Which ADP competitor is best?